Covid-19: Delhi records 118 new cases, one death; positivity rate 0.19%

 -

-On Wednesday, the national capital had logged 125 cases, the highest since June 22, with a positivity rate of 0.20 per cent while no death due to the coronavirus infection was recorded.
+On Wednesday, the national capital had logged 125 cases, the highest since June 22, with a positivity rate of 0.20 per cent while no death due to the coronavirus infection was recorded, as per official figures.

 The number of cumulative cases on Thursday stood at 14,42,633.
 Over 14.16 lakh patients have recovered from the infection.